A blog for fiction writers and impending writers. An editor’s perspective.

-Once upon a time, I functioned as a bona fide L.A. film critic, and using those past laurels as manifest destiny, I hereby present a highly subjective list of my favorite films.
-I believe these flicks will inspire or motivate (or at least cajole) writers who want to write.
+Once upon a time, I functioned as a bona fide L.A. film critic, and using those past laurels as manifest destiny, I hereby present a highly subjective list of my favorite films about writers and writing.
+I believe these flicks will inspire or motivate (or at least cajole) those of us who want to write.
 Or perhaps who need to write.
 Mainline a few of these to cure writer’s block!
 I—almost—guarantee it.

 However, don’t mistake this list as being Every Movie Made About Writing.
 I mean even King Kong featured a screenwriter (Adrien Brody in Peter Jackson’s 2005 remake, for instance) but I’d hardly confuse that flick as an overt literary metaphor.
 And if I’ve omitted some worthy flicks in this admittedly idiosyncratic list, I’ve erred on the side of optimism rather than those fatalistic efforts… as our every waking moment in front of a rusting Olivetti or flickering PC screen is

 punishment challenge enough.
 Thus, a few too-close-to-reality based “bummer” films (e.g.; Girl Interrupted, Leaving Las Vegas) while undeniably writer-centric—and while excellent dramatic interpretations—don’t ignite that spark within me of seriously wanting to write.
 Thank you, but I’m depressed enough sitting comatose in front of my laptop, words swimming like hungry trout in a deep pond and my cerebral hook lacking the slightest worm of creativity.